Raw feeding, kidney stones and the purine problem

 If you have a Dalmatian

-Dalmatians are one breed that has been particularly prone to urinary stones and if you have a Dalmatian or are interested in why then this site will be of interest: www.thedca.org/stonecharts.
+Dalmatians are one breed that’s particularly prone to urinary stones and if you have a Dalmatian or are interested in why then this site will be of interest: www.thedca.org/stonecharts.

 How can diet help?